 Note: If SonicWALL GVC was an upgrade install, then first uninstall SonicWALL GVC, reboot your computer and then run setup again.
-If you encounter an error, follow the troubleshooting instructions.
+If you encounter an error, follow the troubleshooting instructions:

-A) Blue Screen during Install Process:
+1. Blue Screen during Install Process:

-If you get a blue screen after the upgrade to SonicWALL GVC 4.2.6.x, provide the following file %SystemRoot%\Minidump.dmp (%SystemRoot% is usually C:\Windows) to Tech support in order to troubleshoot further.
+If you get a blue screen after the upgrade to SonicWALL GVC 4.7.3.x, provide the following file %SystemRoot%\Minidump.dmp (%SystemRoot% is usually C:\Windows) to Tech support in order to troubleshoot further.

-For someone who can reproduce the BSOD, choosing 'Kernel memory dump' could be of even more help as it should have more information.
+For someone who can reproduce the symptom, choosing 'Kernel memory dump' could be of even more help as it should have more information.
 To get detailed memory dump need to set the following;

-Start->Computer, right-click on 'Computer' and select 'Properties'.
-Choose 'Advanced system settings' and then choose 'Settings' under 'Startup and Recovery'.
-The settings are under the 'System failure' section.
-The dump file will by default be written to the %SystemRoot%\MEMORY.DMP file.
+Start > Computer, right-click on Computer and select Properties.
+Choose Advanced System Settings and then choose Settings under Startup and Recovery.
+The settings are under the System Failure section.
+The dump file will by default be written to the "%SystemRoot%\MEMORY.DMP" file.

-B) SonicWALL GVC install fails due to the following error:
+2. SonicWALL GVC install fails due to the following error: